Azure/azure-storage-cpp/README.md

 For the best development experience, we recommend that developers use the official Microsoft NuGet packages for libraries.
 NuGet packages are regularly updated with new functionality and hotfixes.
 Download the [NuGet Package](http://www.nuget.org/packages/wastorage).

+Azure Storage Client Library for C++ is also avaiable on Vcpkg since v2.5.0.
+To get know more about Vcpkg, please visit https://github.com/Microsoft/vcpkg.

 ## Requirements

 To call Azure services, you must first have an Azure subscription.
 Sign up for a [free trial](https://azure.microsoft.com/en-us/pricing/free-trial/) or use your [MSDN subscriber benefits](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/).